eduNEXT/openedx-unidigital/docs/2-assign-instructors-to-course-teams.rst

 Assign instructors to course teams
 **********************************

-In campus education often relies on Teaching Assistants to handle some of the load of managing students in a large course.
-This feature allows you to assign instructors to course teams.
+In campus education settings there is often an instructor figure that handles some of the load of managing students in a large course.
+So, this feature allows you to assign instructors to course teams.
 This means that when assigned to a course team, the instructor will be able to manage student grades for the students in the course team.

-A "Teaching Assistant" is a user with the role of "limited staff" that's assigned to at least one course team.
+So, a courses' team instructor is a user with the role of "limited staff" that's assigned to at least one course team.

 This feature consists of:

 1. A new tab in the Instructor Dashboard UI that allows you to assign/remove/view instructors to course teams.
 This tab is only visible to users with the role of "course admin" in the Instructor Dashboard UI.
-The tab is only visible if
 2. A filter that will limit the tabs of the Instructor Dashboard UI to only Course Info and Student Admin, so the user can only manage student grades.
 This filter is necessary to prevent the user from accessing the other tabs of the Instructor Dashboard UI.
 The tab is on if and only if a user with limited staff role is assigned to at least one course team.
-3. An custom authentication that allows/denies users to perform actions based on their role and the course team they are assigned to.
+3. An custom authentication backend that allows/denies users to perform actions based on their role and the course team they are assigned to.

 Configuration